Penny stock gurus

-Peter Leeds is one of the most trusted personality in penny stocks.
+Peter Leeds is one of the most trusted personalities in penny stocks.
 Major financial media companies have covered him.
 He is also known as the Penny Stock Professional.

 His penny stock fortunes came from the conclusion that the most profitable method is long-term investing in high-quality cheap stocks.
 He made hundreds of thousands of dollars on most of his trades.